neoforged/.github/primers/1.21.5/index.md

 #### Variant Datapack Registries

-Frog, cat, and pig variants are datapack registry objects, meaning that most references now need to be referred to through the `RegistryAccess` or `HolderLookup$Provider` instance.
+Frog, cat, cow, and pig variants are datapack registry objects, meaning that most references now need to be referred to through the `RegistryAccess` or `HolderLookup$Provider` instance.

 For a frog or cat: